AdChain/AdMarket/README.md

 ##### Checkpoint

 If there is no valid challenge, then after the challenge period expires either party can finalize the proposed checkpoint, and `root` will be set to `proposedRoot`.

 Alternatively, if there is a valid challenge which is not accepted within the (reset) challenge period, then calling the `checkpointChannel` method will set `root` to `challengeRoot`.

 ```
-function checkpointChannel(bytes32 channelId) {...}:w
+function checkpointChannel(bytes32 channelId) {...}
 ```

 #### Closing the Channel

 Closing a channel uses the same methods and follows the same flow as checkpointing, except with `renew` set to `false` from the beginning.

 If checkpointing was initiated with `renew` set to `true`, either party can still decide to close the channel using the `closeChannel` method.
 This can be done at any time during the checkpointing process, and sets `renew` to `false`.

 ```
 function closeChannel(bytes32 channelId) {...}